prockley/prockley.github.io/_posts/2014-12-06-Flight-Departures-Ireland.md

 ##### Reduction in Domestic Flights

-At the start of the period, in 2005 flights to domestic airports were the 4<sup>th</sup> highest ranked with 000 travellers.
+At the start of the period, flights to domestic airports were the 4<sup>th</sup> highest ranked of the categories shown (000 travellers).
 By 2013 it was the lowest ranked (out of 9) with just nnn travellers.

+Domestic numbers had been overtaken by flights to the Americas, Eastern Europe, Northern Europe, Africa and Asia.

-##### Overall trend
+##### Other trends

 The highest number of departing travellers was reached in 2008 with a total number of xxx travellers.
-Teh lowest number was yyy in 2011.
+The lowest number was yyy in 2011.
 The most recent figures for 2013 show zzz travellers.

+Numbers of travellers to Eastern Europe overtook those to Northern Europe in 2008.

+There were large increases in the numbers flying to Africa and Asia; numbers xxx.

 ---